awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/b-1-rna-folding-quadratic-unconstrained-binary-optimization/rna-folding-qubo-background.md

 In this work, the quantum annealer is leveraged to predict the secondary structure of RNA.
 To steer the system towards maximizing both the number of base pairs and the average length of the stems, a Hamiltonian is formulated in the Binary Quadratic Model (BQM) format.

-After deploymengt, you can go to **healthcare-and-life-sciences/b-1-rna-folding-quadratic-unconstrained-binary-optimization/rna-folding-qubo.ipynb** for more details.
+Please go to **healthcare-and-life-sciences/b-1-rna-folding-quadratic-unconstrained-binary-optimization/rna-folding-qubo.ipynb** for more details.

 # References